-Dennis Deslippe’s scholarship and teaching focus primarily on the intersection of politics, law, and twentieth century social protests.
-He teaches on "Gender at Work," “American Masculinities," and “Ethnic America” as well as “Studying America,” a required course on theory and methods for American Studies majors.
-In addition he offers his Foundations course, “Progress & Its Critics,” on a regular basis.
+Deslippe’s scholarship and teaching focus primarily on the intersection of politics, law, and twentieth century social movements.
+He teaches on "Gender at Work," “American Masculinities," and “American Women & Social Movements since 1900" as well as “Studying America,” a required course on theory and methods for American Studies majors.
+In addition he offers his Connections course, “Progress & Its Critics,” on a regular basis.

+His current research project is "The Urban Citizen," a history of social and economic citizenship in America's cities since the 1960s.
 Deslippe is the author of two books, Protesting Affirmative Action: The Struggle over Equality after the Civil Rights Revolution (Johns Hopkins University Press, 2012) and “Rights, not Roses”: Unions and the Rise of Working-Class Feminism (University of Illinois Press, 2000).
-In addition, his articles have appeared in the Journal of American History, Labor: Studies in Working-Class History of the Americas, Journal of Women’s History, International Labor and Working-Class History, and the Australasian Journal of American Studies.
+He is the co-editor (with Eric Fure-Slocum and John McKerley) of Civic Labors: Scholar Activism and Working-Class Studies (University of Illinois Press, 2016).
+In addition, his research essays have appeared in the Journal of American History, Journal of Policy History, Labor: Studies in Working-Class History of the Americas, Journal of Urban History, Journal of Civil and Human Rights, Journal of Women’s History, International Labor and Working-Class History, and the Australasian Journal of American Studies.
 In support of his research he has received a National Endowment for the Humanities Fellowship, American Philosophical Society Franklin Research Grant, Australian National University Faculty Research Grant, Gerald R. Ford Foundation Research Grant, and a Schlesinger Library Research Support Grant.

 1. “BUILD, Baltimore’s Working Poor, and Economic Citizenship in the 1990s,” Journal of Civil